 Seating – Each family will have a bench in church.
 Any additional seating will be towards the back of the church and in the side chapel on a first come, first served basis.
 Once families have had their photographs taken they should begin to move towards the church.
 All families and their children will need to be seated in their benches by 11.50 a.m.
 The children receiving Holy Communion must be seated in specific allocated places on the benches.

-Practice sessions- On Thursday 6th and 13th June (in the week before their First Holy Communion), the children will need ‘time off from school’ to attend a practice session at Holy Cross Church.
-The children should arrive by 1.45pm and will need to be collected from the Church at 3.00pm on both of these days.
+Practice sessions- On Thursday 13th June (in the week before their First Holy Communion), the children will need ‘time off from school’ to attend a practice session at Holy Cross Church.
+The children should arrive by 10.30am and should be ready to be returned to school around 12 noon.